teal triangle graphic

 Chief Executive Officer

-Nine U.S. nonprofit organizations received grants from the Alkermes Inspiration Grants program in its sixth installment.
-The awarded programs will utilize a variety of formats to address the needs of people living with alcohol dependence, opioid dependence, schizophrenia, bipolar I disorder and cancer.
+Eleven U.S. nonprofit organizations received grants from the Alkermes Inspiration Grants program in its seventh installment.
+The awarded programs will utilize a variety of formats to address the needs of people living with addiction, serious mental illness and cancer.

 Organization